CaymanFreeman/CaymanFreeman/README.md

 ## About

 On my GitHub, I typically release tools that I've developed to solve problems I've encountered or to practice/experiment with different concepts.
-Currently, I am a Networking Engineering & Security student so my main focus is on the IT domain and I mainly work with Python.
+Currently, I am a Networking Engineering & Security student so my main focus is on tool development and I mainly am learning and working with Python and Rust.
 I try to support both Windows and Linux for my projects.

 ## Development Toolkit